Computer Science Placement Information+

-Students must place into their class either by earning a grade of C or better in CS 1336 or by passing the computer science placement test.
+Students must place into their class either by earning a grade of C or better in CS 1336 or by passing the C++ computer science placement test.
 You may only take the test one time.
-Test results will be available at orientation for first year students or from advisors for transfer students.
+First year students can take the test at orientation.
+Transfer students and other students need to work with their advisors to schedule the test.
 If you pass, you will be allowed to register for CS/CE 1337 or CS 1325.
 If you do not pass or do not have any programming experience, you must register for CS 1336/1136.

 Jonsson School students do not earn degree credit for CS 1336/1136.
 It is used for placement purposes only.
 A similar placement test will be administered during the first week of classes for students in CS 1337.
 Those who do not receive a satisfactory score will be instructed to move to CS 1336/1136.

 If you have taken the Advanced Placement CS A or CS AB exams, you may be eligible for university credit.